 Signal AQ and the global community about the unacceptability of acts of terrorism.

-Continuation of ongoing asset freeze, arms imports embargo, and travel ban sanctions measures on Al-Qaida and associates (Taliban sanctions separated into their own sanction regime).
+Continuation of ongoing asset freeze, arms imports embargo, and travel ban sanctions measures on Al-Qaida and associates (the Taliban-related sanctions were separated into their own sanction regime).

 Sanctions Committee and Monitoring Team in place.
-Designation criteria were specified and targets designated (maximum number of designees during the episode – 253 individual designees, 92 entities).
+Designation criteria were specified and targets designated.
 Enforcement authorities specified.

 Other factors, such as regular drone attacks, multiple military interventions in regions where AQ affiliates operate have played a key role in the disruption of the core of the organization, and the set-backs for its affiliates in East Africa and the Sahel.